bernard357/green-button/README.md

 * some instructions and goodwill :-)

 Check [detailed instructions](docs/setup.md) for step-by-step deployment of a running installation.
 Then edit [configuration files](docs/configuration.md) that control the behaviour of each button connected to the system.

+If you are a Dimension Data employee, then you can benefit from the back-end that has been put in place for the project.
+Acquire a connected button and contact the Green Force group in Yammer.

 ## Is it easy to configure a button?